Borrowing Money to Build a New Home – Step 2

 – one month of current pay stubs

-– three months bank statements for any account that holds money you plan to use toward the costs of your new home
+– three months bank statements for any account that holds the money you plan to use toward the costs of your new home

 – most recent retirement statement